Aliyeff98/Aliyeff98/README.md

 - 👋 Hi, I’m @RashadAliyev
 - 👀 I’m interested in programming and coding
 - 🌱 I’m currently learning frontend web programming
-- 💞️ I’m looking to collaborate on new adventures in this are
+- 💞️ I’m looking to collaborate on new adventures in this area
 - 📫 How to reach me via email adress: eliyevresad98@gmail.com

 <!---